-Survey says… Atheists are better informed
+Survey says… atheists are better informed

-Stay stupid, stay saved!
+Stay ignorant, stay saved?

-Also, if you want your religion to remain important to you, you should remain as ignorant as possible, since it’s well documented that the more you cultivate your intelligence, the less likely you are to remain religious.
+Also, if you want your religion to remain important to you, it’s best that you remain as uninformed as possible, since the more you learn, the less likely you are to value religion.

 But just because you’re religious, that doesn’t make you unintelligent.